 I have studied the research and witnessed the effects of a vegetarian diet both personally and among my vegetarian clients, and I have a few thoughts here.
 First off, sure, a vegetarian diet works for some folks.
+In fact, our diet should absolutely be plant-based!
+The people who live the longest, those living in the Blue Zones, eat a diet that is 95% plants.
 We are all physiologically different and no one diet is right for everyone.
 I’ve had vegetarian clients come to me because they went veg to lose weight, only to gain weight, perhaps because their bodies have a higher need for protein and they may not fare well on a grain-based diet.

 If you have one of more of the following issues troubling you, time to reconsider your diet.

 - anxiety, depression